 Eva Normell, Sustainability Officer

-Increased transparency on sustainability
+SFDR - Increased transparency on sustainability

-At Alder , sustainability is the very foundation on which we built our business.
-We have high ambitions and all our funds are categorised as Article 9.
-Our belief is that sustainability and long-term financial value creation go hand in hand.
+At Alder, sustainability is the very foundation on which we built our business.
+We have high ambitions, and all our funds are aligned with Article 9.

-Below we present and report on our funds
+Below we present our funds

 Fund: Alder II